-Bocadillo de calamares refers to a squid sandwich popular in Madrid.
-You can find it at many bars and shops throughout the capital, especially around Plaza Mayor.
+Bocadillo de calamares refers to a Spanish squid sandwich popular in Madrid.
+You can find it at many Spanish bars and shops throughout the capital, especially around Plaza Mayor.

 To prepare, squid is cut into one-centimeter thick rings and battered in flour before being deep-fried in olive oil.
 It can be served on its own in a Spanish-style baguette or topped with a mildly spicy sauce made with tomato, mayonnaise, and garlic.

 Paella is one of the most famous dishes in Spanish cuisine.
-It’s available throughout Spain and considered by many to be a Spanish national dish, but it has its roots in Valencia.
+This hugely popular rice dish is available throughout Spain and is considered by many to be a Spanish national dish, though it has its roots in Valencia.

 Paella has become one of the most popular Spanish dishes outside of Spain.
-It’s made with any number of ingredients though to the Valencian, there are only two authentic versions of paella – paella valenciana and paella de marisco.
+It’s made with any number of ingredients though to the Valencian, there are only two authentic versions of paella – paella valenciana and paella de marisco (seafood paella).

-You can read more about this beloved Spanish dish in my article about paella.
+You can read more about this hugely popular Spanish rice dish in my article about paella.

 Fideua refers to the lesser known cousin of paella.
-Originally from the coast of Valencia, it’s almost identical to paella de marisco except its made with noodles instead of rice.
+Originally from the coast of Valencia, it’s almost identical to seafood paella except its made with noodles instead of rice.